 In the end, it’s much better to be proactive with health insurance.
 Most insurance plans provide free preventive care, which is better than reactive care or being left to the whim of individuals to decide whether your health condition merits their money.

-Crowdfunding offers a fair and admirable platform for individuals to supplement the extreme costs of health care.
+Medical crowdfunding offers a fair and admirable platform for individuals to supplement the extreme costs of health care.
 Still, it just doesn’t provide the all-encompassing solution that our nation really needs.

 Additional reporting by Kelly Meehan Brown.